County of Armagh: A Home to Northern Ireland’s Most Worth-Visiting Sites

 The era of the Murder Mile is far behind us and, right now, Armagh is safe and beautiful.
 In fact, Ireland is one of the countries that possess many tourist attractions.
 Gladly, many of them are found in the county of Armagh.
 So, take a stroll around there and figure out some of the world’s worth-visiting places.

 4 Vicars is a bistro that looks sophisticated despite its small size.
-Attached to it is a delightful terrace that you will definitely enjoy spending time at.
+Attached to it is a delightful terrace that you will definitely enjoy spending time on.
 That little pub exists inside the Georgian building.

 If you are looking for a delicious lunch, then it should definitely be your following stop.
 Besides, they have got comfy rooms made specifically for romantic hangouts.
 It is one of the finest sites to visit in the county of Armagh.